 "The two angels, the one on the right and the one on the left, these are those who record sins and righteous deeds.
 The one on the right records righteous deeds, while the one on the left [records] sins."
-109
+117

-Likewise, the earlier Apocalypse of Zephaniah envisions watchers at the gate of heaven recording the deeds of the righteous, while the devil's angels write down men's sins:
+Likewise, the earlier Apocalypse of Zephaniah 3.5-9 envisions watchers at the gate of heaven recording the deeds of the righteous, while the devil's angels write down men's sins:

-Apo Zep 3.5 Then I saw two other angels weeping over the three sons of Joatham, the priest.
+5 Then I saw two other angels weeping over the three sons of Joatham, the priest.
 6 I said, "O angel, who are these?"
 He said, "These are the angels of the Lord Almighty.
 They write down all the good deeds of the righteous upon their manuscript as they watch at the gate of heaven.
 7 And I take them from their hands and bring them up before the Lord Almighty; he writes their name in the Book of the Living.
 8 Also the angels of the accuser who is upon the earth, they also write down all of the sins of men upon their manuscript.
 9 They also sit at the gate of heaven.
 They tell the accuser and he writes them upon his manuscript so that he might accuse them when they come out of the world [and] down there."
-110

-Of particular interest for this study, we find that 1 Enoch 90 describes one of the celestial writers as "one of those seven snow-white ones":
+Of particular interest for this study, we find that 1 Enoch 90.20-24 describes one of the celestial writers at the judgment as "one of those seven snow-white ones":

-22 He spoke to the man who was writing in his presence-that [man] being one of those seven snow-white ones-saying, "Take those seven shepherds to whom I had handed over the sheep, but who decided to kill many more than they were ordered."
-23 Behold,
+20 Then I kept seeing till a throne was erected in a pleasant land; and he sat upon it for the Lord of the sheep; and he took all the sealed books and opened those very books in the presence of the Lord of the sheep.
+21 Then the Lord called those people, the seven first snow-white ones, and ordered them to bring before him [... that] first star which had fallen 22 He spoke to the man who was writing in his presence-that [man] being one of those seven snow-white ones - saying, "Take those seven shepherds to whom I had handed over the sheep, but who decided to kill many more than they were ordered."
+23 Behold, I saw all of them bound; and they all stood before him.
+24 Then his judgment took place....
+119